The Summer in the Lab internship program is open to EPFL regular Bachelor’s students who express high interest for research. Applicants must:

 - Contact details of two references – detailed info below

 - Copy of your CAMIPRO (EPFL student card)

 - Copy of your passport or ID card

-- Choice of three EPFL laboratories – detailed info below
+- Choice of three EPFL labs – detailed info below

 Incomplete and late applications will not be considered.

-Your motivation letter (max.
-800 words) should highlight your interest in pursuing this program and your expectations in terms of outcomes, as well as the following information:
+Your motivation statement (max.
+800 words) should highlight your interest in pursuing this program and your expectations in terms of outcomes.
+It must contain the following information: